Disney Theatrical Productions: Newsies

 On the 25th anniversary of the original film's theatrical release, April 10, 2017, it was announced the filmed stage production of the musical Newsies would be released for digital download on May 23, 2017.

 Some alumni from the Broadway production reprised their leading roles, notably Jeremy Jordan as Jack, Kara Lindsay as Katherine, Ben Fankhauser as Davey, Andrew Keenan-Bolger as Crutchie and Tommy Bracco as Spot Conlon.Several ensemble tracks were added to the show to provide roles for swings.
 A two-day encore presentation of the production was shown in theaters on August 5 and 9, 2017.

 Freaky Friday

 Freaky Friday is an American musical television film that premiered as a Disney Channel Original Movie on August 10, 2018.
 Based on the 2016 Disney Theatrical Productions stage adaptation by Bridget Carpenter; the movie is the fourth feature film installment in the Freaky Friday franchise.
 The adaptation stars Cozi Zuehlsdorff and Heidi Blickenstaff.

 Frozen

-Frozen was filmed at The Theatre Royal Drury Lane in London and was released on Disney+ in June 20, 2025.
+Frozen was filmed at The Theatre Royal Drury Lane in London and was released on Disney+ on June 20, 2025.

 Aladdin

-Aladdin was originally set to premiere exclusively on Disney+ in 2022, on the 30th Anniversary of the original 1992 film, but the release date was pushed back until further notice.
+Aladdin was filmed at The Prince Edward Theatre in London and was originally set to premiere exclusively on Disney+ in 2022, on the 30th Anniversary of the original 1992 film, but the release date was pushed back until further notice.